-It is always essential to understand where these numbers come from and their limitations to better understand the bigger picture.
+It is essential to understand where these numbers come from and their limitations to better understand the bigger picture.

 What Excessive Drinking Does to Your Body

 Excessive drinking has many harmful effects on your body.
 It can worsen problems when you already have an underlying condition such as heart disease, kidney, or liver failure.
-Unfortunately, many people suffering from chronic illness are not aware of the health implications that heavy or binge drinking may have on them and the future of their health.
+Unfortunately, many people suffering from chronic illness are not aware of the health implications that heavy or binge drinking may have for them and the future of their health.

-- Raised blood pressure
+- raised blood pressure

-- Loos of coordination
+- loss of coordination

-- Reduced body temperature
+- reduced body temperature

-- Impaired speech
+- impaired speech

-- Anemia (low iron)
+- anemia (low iron)

-- Breathing difficulties
+- breathing difficulties

-Long term effects are:
+Long term effects also include:

-- Irregular heartbeats
+- irregular heartbeats

-- Loss of attention span
+- loss of attention span

-- Fatty liver
+- fatty liver

-- Memory loss
+- memory loss

-- Permanent damage to the brain
+- permanent damage to the brain